Comdex/nft-zkapp/README.md

 # nft-zkapp: a simple private NFT based on mina zkApp

+Update: The reducer feature is no longer used, and zkProgram was used to develop rollup merged proof to prove the legality of state transitions.

-This is a simple NFT project that tries to use snarkyjs's actions/reducer feature and merkle tree.
+This is a simple NFT project that tries to use snarkyjs's ~~actions/reducer feature~~ and merkle tree.
 It also uses mina's zk proof to protect the nft's owner address from being public.
-This project allows you to enter arbitrary short strings to mint nfts, protect your privacy by encrypting your address, and use zero-knowledge proofs to prove your ownership, please note that this is just a proof of concept project as actions/reducer is still an experimental feature and not available on qanet(This project mocks the simple functionality of a nft data indexer locally for testing).
+This project allows you to enter arbitrary short strings to mint nfts, protect your privacy by encrypting your address, and use zero-knowledge proofs to prove your ownership, please note that this is just a proof of concept project as ~~actions/reducer~~(zkProgram) is still an experimental feature and not available on qanet(This project mocks the simple functionality of a nft data indexer locally for testing).

 ## Off-chain NFT solution